Kenya: Masai Mara safari

 Day 02 Cycle through Hell's Gate

 After an early breakfast, you’ll bid goodbye to the city and set off into the wilderness.
 Your first stop, two hours north, is Hell’s Gate National Park in the Great Rift Valley.
-Here, in the dusty savannah, squeezed between rust-coloured escarpments, you’ll transfer to two wheels in search of your first African animals.
+Here, in the dusty savannah, squeezed between rust-colored escarpments, you’ll transfer to two wheels in search of your first African animals.
 Large carnivores are rare, so it’s a safe area to cycle.
 Keep your eyes peeled for zebras grazing peacefully amongst the dry grass, giraffes plucking leaves from thorny acacia trees and klipspringers clambering up the rocky gorge.
 As the day heats up, you’ll continue to your lodge on Lake Naivasha to spend an afternoon by the pool or spotting prolific birdlife on the papyrus-lined shore.

 Day 03 On safari in the Mara

 Wake up to stunning bush views and the chance to spot resident zebras, waterbuck and bushbuck wandering through the hotel grounds.
 Today, you’re off to the world-famous Masai Mara National Reserve, backdrop to the ‘greatest wildlife spectacle on earth’, the annual migration of over one million wildebeest.
 Arrive in time for lunch at your boutique tented camp, then get your cameras ready for a thrilling afternoon game drive.
 Travelling in specially designed safari vehicles with pop-top roofs, your knowledgeable local guide is an expert spotter and will soon point out animals such as elephants, cheetah, rhino and the black-maned male lions for which the area is known.
 Back at camp, relax over dinner to the sounds of the African bush before your full day of game-viewing tomorrow.